tcorral/javascript-challenges-book/spartacus/README.md

 # Spartacus
-I like so much Spartacus TV Series so that I have written the following code to get the name of the different seasons but something goes wrong...
+I like the TV series Spartacus so much, that I have written the following code to get the name of the different seasons but something goes wrong...
 ```
 var season = 'first';